Fruit Trees

 Flower Colour Pinks and Reds Fragrant?
 No - Uses

-Accent Yes Bird Feeding Yes Fruit Producing Yes Note: Growth, height and grade information are given in good faith but are subject to natural variables beyond our control. -
+Feature Yes Bird Feeding Yes Fruit Producing Yes Small Garden Yes Note: Growth, height and grade information are given in good faith but are subject to natural variables beyond our control. -

 - Description